AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 - Google Chrome developer tools
 - Peer Code Review on Slack

-1. W3Schools Validator.
+1. W3Schools Validator for CSS, no errors found
+1. W3Schools Validator for HTML, errors found with body tag and warnings relating to section headers were all corrected.
 1. To check for errors using google chrome developer tools, I right clicked on my finished website and chose inspect.
-1. I posted my project in the Peer Code Review channel on Slack
+1. I posted my project in the Peer Code Review channel on Slack and received feedback on broken image links as well as guidance around contrast issues with heading colours.
 1.
 1. I tested my javascript in jshint.com, no errors were found